 The good and bad news is that kids learn what they live.
 You're the role model.
 Kids won't always do what we say, but they will always, eventually, do what we do.
-So if you treat your child with respect, she'll treat you, and other people, with respect.
+So if you treat your child with caring and respect, she'll treat you, and other people, with caring and respect.
 (The opposite, unfortunately, is also true.)
 Sure, she'll forget herself now and then and raise her voice, but if you respond by lowering yours, acknowledging her upset, and seeking to reconnect, those incidents will be few and far between.

 Notice that some folks would call this kind of parenting "spoiling"?
 But this isn't permissive parenting.
 It's compassionate parenting, with limits AND empathy.
 Research shows that kids raised this way are more emotionally intelligent and resilient.
 They're certainly not spoiled.
-By contrast, kids raised by authoritarian parents are more likely to be rebellious and and kids raised permissively don't learn self-discipline.
+By contrast, kids raised by authoritarian parents are more likely to be rebellious and and kids raised permissively may not learn self-discipline.
 That's what I call spoiling a perfectly good human!

 In closing, I'd like to point out that despite the big fuss the media likes to make about kids being spoiled, there aren't any studies showing that kids today are more spoiled than kids in the past.
 In fact, adults through the ages have probably always thought that the kids of their time were spoiled, when the kids were simply being kids.
 Consider these quotes:

 “What is happening to our young people?
 They disrespect their elders, they disobey their parents.
 They ignore the law.
 They riot in the streets inflamed with wild notions.
 Their morals are decaying.
 What is to become of them?”- Plato, 5th Century BC